obi1kenobi/trustfall/experiments/trustfall_rustdoc/README.md

 - Perform a `git checkout` of your crate's last published version, which will represent your semver baseline.
-- Generate `rustdoc` documentation in JSON format for the crate's last published version by running `cargo rustdoc -- -Zunstable-options --output-format json`.
+- Generate `rustdoc` documentation in JSON format for the crate's last published version by running `cargo rustdoc +nightly -- -Zunstable-options --output-format json`.
 - The above command will generate a file named `doc/<your-crate-name>.json` in your crate's build target directory.
 Copy this file somewhere else -- otherwise it will be overwritten by the next step.